by Niklas Göransson

 In our pre-interview email exchange, ASCENSION expressed some dismay over having had their album leaked three weeks prior to release.
 I can see how that would be annoying.

 – The actual process is quite simple; digital copies are sent to various publications in order to promote a record.
 And, without initially knowing, one is sent to someone who just pisses on your idea of being an artist.
-I mean, I don’t want this discussion to go in the wrong direction – this is not about copyright, illegal YouTube streams, or Russian download sites – nor is it about being lost in the digital age.
-We have opinions about certain developments but this is not the right forum to voice them.
+I mean, I don’t want this discussion to go in the wrong direction.
+This is not about copyright, illegal YouTube streams, or Russian download sites – nor is it about being lost in the digital age.
+We have opinions about certain developments, yet this is not the right forum to voice them.
 As an underground band, we know that most who download the album probably never intended to buy it in the first place.
 So, I guess the amount of people purchasing the album won’t be seriously decreased by the leak.
 I hope not, at least.

 He says it’s mostly a matter of principle, especially after having spent several painstaking months honing every detail of the record into perfection.

 – The label invested a lot of money as well.
 We discussed and thought about the way we wanted to present it, step by step.
-This really is art for us, it means everything and we could not take it more seriously.
+This really is art for us, it means absolutely everything, and we could not take it more seriously.
 The whole point of promotion is doing the right thing at the right time.
-To then have this motherfucker take all this away from us by just putting the whole album online… and in the aftermath see certain labels or magazines sharing the initial post – people who should know better somehow.
-On the other hand, we had quite a lot of feedback from what I would call ’true fans’.
-I won’t go into detail but it made us proud.
+To then have this motherfucker take all this away from us by just putting the whole album online… and, in the aftermath, see certain labels or magazines sharing the initial post – people who should know better somehow.
+On the other hand, we had quite a lot of feedback from what I would call ’true fans’; I won’t go into detail but it made us proud.

 Back in 2014, ASCENSION stated that the concept as laid out by their debut, “Consolamentum”, constitutes the fundamental essence of the band.
 If I’ve understood the lyrics correctly, this philosophy is explored through the tale of an individual consciousness undergoing the mortal journey.

 – “Consolamentum” was about different phases from our existence in the only plane we know right now, despite feeling greater and more than this.
-It followed a blind human soul from dust and nothingness through battle and spiritual strife back into oblivion; but now facing the void with open eye and clear sight.
-The idea… or philosophy, as you put it, is that all our future records are experiences – breathing wounds, so to speak – feeding this concept real life-experiences.
+It followed a blind human soul from dust and nothingness through battle and spiritual strife back into oblivion; but now facing the void with clear sight and eyes open.
+The idea… or philosophy, as you put it, is that all our future records are experiences – breathing wounds, so to speak – feeding this concept real-life experiences.
 I think it’s important to have lived through the topics one sings about, mentally and sometimes physically as well.
 With that I mean a true understanding of things, felt through any of the possible senses we have for now.

 I noticed how the song “Dreaming in Death” appears to have a Lovecraftian theme, incorporating esoteric content from the Necronomicon.
 Aptly, the actual music offers some rather unexpected MORBID ANGEL vibes.
 What leaves me somewhat perplexed here is the assumption that ASCENSION is still a band whose spiritual platform is meant to be taken seriously.
 As such, perhaps it sends mixed signals to combine presumably earnest metaphysical expressions with fiction and fantasy.

-– Well, first of all.
-We’re in good company, right?
+– Well, first of all, we’re in good company, right?
 Where would we all be without MORBID ANGEL or METALLICA or… well, you name it.
 The simplest explanation for why these myths are still cited even today is that Lovecraft tapped into one of mankind’s most ancient fears, one he was very much haunted by as well.
-A terrible secret submerged by the sea or beyond time and space – fragility incarnate – the realisation that we are way smaller than we think, fears that echo still in these science-driven times.
+A terrible secret submerged by the sea or beyond time and space, fragility incarnate, and the realisation that we are way smaller than we think – fears still echoed in these science-driven times.
 “Dreaming in Death” is a rather cynical song about humanity’s inferior state on the sacrificial altar of higher powers.

 He says Lovecraft was doing precisely what numerous other great artists had already done before and will always do – conveying his vision of the world and acting as medium for that which inspired him.

 If one entertains the notion of there being powers at earthly play beyond those acknowledged by academia, it sounds reasonable that someone like H.P.
-Lovecraft was attuned to a frequential wave not of this world.
+Lovecraft was attuned to frequential waves not entirely of this world.

 What’s your take on the infusion of magic in music?